Theory of mind: Psychopathy

+In another study using a systemic review and meta-analysis, data was gathered from 42 different studies and found that psychopathic traits are associated with impairment in the theory of mind task performance.
+This relationship was not regulated by age, population, psychopathy measurement (self-report versus clinical checklist) or theory of mind task type (cognitive versus affective).
+This study used past studies to show that there is a relationship between psychopathic individuals and theory of mind impairments.

+In 2009 a study was conducted to test whether impairment in the emotional aspects of theory of mind rather that the general theory of mind abilities may account for some of the impaired social behavior in psychopathy.
+This study involved criminal offenders diagnosed with antisocial personality disorder who had high psychopathy features, participants with localized lesions in the orbitofrontal cortex, participants with non-frontal lesions, and healthy control subjects.
+Subjects were tested with a task that examines affective versus cognitive theory of mind.
+They found that the individuals with psychopathy and those with orbitofrontal cortex lesions were both impaired on the affective theory of mind but not in cognitive theory of mind when compared to the control group.

 Schizophrenia

 Individuals diagnosed with schizophrenia can show deficits in theory of mind.
 Mirjam Sprong and colleagues investigated the impairment by examining 29 different studies, with a total of over 1500 participants.
 This meta-analysis showed significant and stable deficit of theory of mind in people with schizophrenia.
 They performed poorly on false-belief tasks, which test the ability to understand that others can hold false beliefs about events in the world, and also on intention-inference tasks, which assess the ability to infer a character's intention from reading a short story.
 Schizophrenia patients with negative symptoms, such as lack of emotion, motivation, or speech, have the most impairment in theory of mind and are unable to represent the mental states of themselves and of others.
 Paranoid schizophrenic patients also perform poorly because they have difficulty accurately interpreting others' intentions.
 The meta-analysis additionally showed that IQ, gender, and age of the participants do not significantly affect the performance of theory of mind tasks.

 Research suggests that impairment in theory of mind negatively affects clinical insight—the patient's awareness of their mental illness.
 Insight requires theory of mind; a patient must be able to adopt a third-person perspective and see the self as others do.
 A patient with good insight can accurately self-represent, by comparing himself with others and by viewing himself from the perspective of others.
 Insight allows a patient to recognize and react appropriately to his symptoms.
 A patient who lacks insight does not realize that he has a mental illness, because of his inability to accurately self-represent.
 Therapies that teach patients perspective-taking and self-reflection skills can improve abilities in reading social cues and taking the perspective of another person.